 - High GL, and fructose and sucrose intakes were associated with increased colorectal cancer risk in men

 - In women, these factors did not increase risk

 - No associations were observed for dietary carbohydrate, glycemic load, glycemic index, sucrose, fructose and the risk of colorectal cancer in the Nurses' Health Study

 - In the Health Professionals Follow-up Study, men with higher intakes of glycemic load (P for trend=0.04), sucrose (P for trend=0.03) or fructose (P for trend=0.008) had a slightly elevated risk of colorectal cancer

-- Associations were slightly stronger among men with higher body mass index (>25mg/kg2).
+- Associations were slightly stronger among men with higher BMI (>25mg/kg2).